Compare roles

-User Interface Engineer vs. Frontend Engineer: Decoding the Roles in Modern Web Development
+User Interface Engineer vs. Frontend Engineer

 In today's rapidly evolving tech landscape, understanding the nuances between different roles is crucial for both job seekers and hiring managers.
 Two roles that often cause confusion are User Interface (UI) Engineer and Frontend Engineer.
 While both contribute significantly to creating exceptional web experiences, their focus areas and skill sets differ in important ways.